-The Affordable Care Act, also known as the Patient Protection and Affordable Care Act, became law in 2010.
+The Affordable Care Act (ACA), also known as the Patient Protection and Affordable Care Act, became law in 2010.
 It aimed to improve access to healthcare in the U.S. by enabling more people to have coverage and protecting existing policyholders.

-It aimed to ensure that more people had more health insurance coverage in the U.S. It also aimed “to improve the quality of healthcare and health insurance, to regulate the health insurance industry, and to reduce health care spending in the US.”
+The ACA aimed to ensure that more people had more health insurance coverage in the United States.
+It also aimed to:

-However, the change of administration in 2016 brought in some changes to the act, with more on the horizon.
+However, the change of administration in 2016 brought some changes to the ACA, and more may be on the horizon.

-Read on to find out more about where the Act currently stands.
+Read on to learn more about where the ACA currently stands.

-The aim of this law was to improve the health care system of the U.S. by widening health coverage to more Americans, and by protecting existing health insurance policy holders.
+This new law aimed to improve access to healthcare in the U.S. by widening health coverage to more people and protecting existing health insurance policyholders.

-There were several parts of the bill that had important implications for many Americans.
+Several parts of the bill had important implications for many people.

-Beginning in 2014, insurance companies could not raise premiums for infants or children because of a pre-existing condition or disability.
+Since 2014, insurance companies have not been allowed to raise the premiums for infants or children due to a preexisting health condition or disability.

-Adults who previously could not get coverage because of a pre-existing condition, and who had had no insurance for 6 months or more would now get insurance.
+Adults who previously could not get coverage due to a preexisting condition and those who had had no insurance for 6 months or longer would now get insurance.

-The Pre-Existing Condition Insurance Plan (PCIP) was aimed at adults who could not get coverage because of a pre-existing condition, such as diabetes or cancer.
-From 2014, the Act made access available to them.
+The Pre-existing Condition Insurance Plan was aimed at adults who could not get coverage because of a preexisting condition, such as diabetes or cancer.
+From 2014, the ACA made access available to them.

-As of 2018, health insurers cannot deny or cancel coverage for someone with a pre-existing condition.
+Currently, health insurers cannot deny or cancel coverage for someone with a preexisting health condition.
 The insurance must also cover that condition, and insurers cannot charge someone more for having that condition.
-Pregnancy is still considered to be a pre-existing condition, so insurance now covers all prenatal care and the birth from day one of coverage.

 Children remain on parental plans

-The Act means that young adults can stay on their parents’ health plans until they are 26 years old.
+The ACA means that young adults can stay on their parents’ health plans until they are 26 years old.

-- those are not financially dependent on their parents
+- are not financially dependent on their parents

 A child who has health insurance under their parents’ plan will lose coverage on their 26th birthday.

-This is considered to be a special enrollment period.
+This is considered a special enrollment period.
 It means that they can sign up for a new plan without having to wait for open enrollment at the end of the year.

 Tax credits for small businesses

-The Affordable Care Act aims to help small businesses to get health insurance for their workers.
+The ACA also aims to help small businesses get health insurance for their workers.

-Small businesses were to receive help in funding the cost of providing health insurance.
-New tax credits made it more affordable for them to buy health insurance for employees.
+Small businesses can receive help in funding the cost of providing health insurance.
+New tax credits make it more affordable for them to buy health insurance for their employees.

 Greater insurance coverage and security for all